What is Project Management?

 Hybrid

-Hybrid combines elements of traditional and agile pm to create a customized approach that meets the specific needs of the project.
-For example, a hybrid pm approach might use a traditional project management framework for the overall project, but use agile methods for specific parts of the project.
+Hybrid project management combines elements of traditional and Agile PM to create a customized approach that meets the specific needs of the project.
+For example, a hybrid PM approach might use a traditional project management framework for the overall project, but use Agile methods for specific parts of the project.

-Hybrid pm is often used in large, complex projects that require a high level of control and predictability, but where some degree of flexibility and adaptability is also needed.
-For example, a hybrid approach might use a traditional framework for the overall project, but use agile methods for specific parts of the project, such as for managing the development of new features or capabilities.
+Hybrid PM is often used in large, complex projects that require a high level of control and predictability, but where some degree of flexibility and adaptability is also needed.
+For example, a hybrid approach might use a traditional framework for the overall project, but use Agile methods for specific parts of the project, such as managing the development of new features or capabilities.

 Scrum